Rank search results

 Before you begin

-Before you rank search results, make sure that you meet the following prerequisites.
+Before you rank search results, do the following:

 Enable the Discovery Engine API